Helping you to excel and take your studies on to the next level

 Foundation Year courses at the University of East Anglia are designed to specifically meet the requirements of students embarking on undergraduate degrees, but who lack the typical academic qualifications.
 These courses provide a strong platform from which students can progress into their chosen area of study.

 The Foundation Year is designed to equip students with a variety of key study skills which will enable them to excel as an undergraduate.
 International students will also get an opportunity to improve their English skills, so they are better prepared for their Undergraduate course.

 After completing a Foundation Year, students will be ideally placed to start the next stage of study with confidence.
 The Foundation Year allows students to develop a range of transferable skills, adding value to students' employability and career potential.

 Which subjects are available?

 Foundation Year study is available across a huge variety of our courses, should you want or need one, from Medicine to Applied Computing Science to History of Art.
-View our list of Foundation Year courses.
+View our Course Finder.